+This exciting sustainability project at Hunt Country began with the drilling of eight 375-ft-deep wells in the area outside the main Wine Shop windows.
 Our conventional A/C and heating in the tasting room, winery and warehouses was replaced by this system.
-A mixture of water and alcohol is circulated through these buildings and wells where the earth’s natural 55-degree temperature cools or warms the liquid and a system of heat pumps will bring the buildings to a more comfortable temperature.
+A mixture of water and alcohol is circulated through these buildings and wells where the earth’s natural 55-degree temperature cools or warms the liquid and a system of heat pumps brings the buildings to a more comfortable temperature.

 The geothermal process is about 400% more efficient than burning fuel oil and propane to heat or cool our buildings, because we are mainly moving heat from one place to another.

-In 2011 we began tracing the origin of a sampling of products we sell.
-Among the discoveries was a top-selling type of cracker, distributed out of New Jersey, that was actually produced in Hong Kong!
-We said "Stop!".
-Since then, we have been replacing those items with delicious regionally-produced foods and beverages that not only reduce our environmental footprint but also help support the "home team".
+Since then, we have been replacing those items with delicious regionally-produced foods and beverages that not only reduce our environmental footprint but also help support the local economy.
 In 2012 we named this section of our Wine Shop the "Locavore Room", to recognize the amazing bounty of local foods and beverages in the Finger Lakes.

-The food & beverage items (other than wine) that we offered for sale at Hunt Country in 2013 had an average Distance-from-Source (DfS) of just 122 miles.
-We are working to reduce that further, and have begun to measure and reduce the DfS of our wines.
+We are working to reduce this number further, and have begun to measure and reduce the "food-miles" of our wines.
 The greatest challenge in the case of wines is to source bottles that are manufactured closer to home.